JennEYoon/learn-mldl/README.md

  * 7/1/2020 - move separate book folders back under "books, " except current ones.
  * 10/2020 - moved out all machine learning folders, streamline, combine with deep-learning repo.
  * 11/27/2020 - repurpose this repo (learn-mldl) for more general "learn-coding" repo.
+ * 3/11/2021 - renamed learn-coding-y19 to separate from 2021 python-ml and deep-learning repos.